 50 Main Street is at “The Gateway” and is the main vehicle and pedestrian entrance to downtown White Plains.

-This commissioned sculpture will be a landmark feature of the City Square and the Gateway to Downtown White Plains, a highly visible corner.
-The work of art will also serve as a welcoming beacon for White Plains’ downtown business district.
+This commissioned sculpture will be a landmark feature of the City Square and the Gateway to Downtown White Plains, a highly visible gateway.
+The work of art will also serve as a welcoming beacon for the White Plains’ downtown business district.

 THE site: